David Floyd

-David W. Floyd (born October 2, 1951, in Louisville, Kentucky) is an American politician and a former Republican member of the Kentucky House of Representatives, serving from 2005 until 2017.
+David William Floyd (born October 2, 1951) is an American politician and a former Republican member of the Kentucky House of Representatives, serving from 2005 until 2017.
 He represented Kentucky's 50th House district, which consists of Nelson County.

 Background

 Floyd earned a Bachelor of Science degree from the United States Air Force Academy, and a Master of Arts degree in aeronautics from Embry–Riddle Aeronautical University.
 He served for 22 years in the United States Air Force, flying as a wing operations officer primarily aboard KC-135 Stratotankers.
 He was deployed during the Gulf War, taking part in both Operation Desert Shield and Operation Desert Storm.

 After retiring from the air force, Floyd returned to Nelson County where he and his brothers opened an assisted living center.

 Political career

 Floyd served for 12 years in the Kentucky House of Representatives, winning a total of six elections.
 During his time in the chamber, Floyd was known for pushing to abolish the death penalty in Kentucky and served as minority whip from 2009 to 2011.
 He did not seek reelection to the house in 2016, and endorsed Chad McCoy as his successor.
 After his tenure as a representative, Floyd returned to the House as chief of staff to Kentucky House Speaker David Osborne.